mivp/VizNotes/3D-and-VR-Workshop.md

 ## Demonstrations (3D)
 [Previs](https://mivp-dws1.erc.monash.edu:3000/)
-PreVis - prototype is usable and open to public, but don't use with data you don't want others to have access to.
+ - PreVis - a tool under development by MIVP for quickly turning some common data types into 3D visualisations.
+The prototype is usable and open to public, but don't use it with data you don't want others to have access to.
 New version coming this year with improved access control and visualisation tools.

 [LavaVu](https://github.com/okaluza/lavavu)
 - A pathway from python and IPython to 3D visualisation and VR, allows combining data into more complex visualisations - see example : IPython interactive 3D output via LavaVu running on Google Colab